 I am an (experimental) economist (predominantly) interested in questions of market design.
 In my current research, I primarily focus on three areas: deviations from dominant-strategy play in strategy-proof mechanisms, auctions, and conditional cooperation in public good games.

 I received my Ph.D. from the University of Michigan.
-I previously held appointments at CERGE-EI in Prague, UC San Diego and University of Economics in Prague.
+I previously held appointments at CERGE-EI in Prague, University of California in San Diego, University of Arkansas and Prague University of Economics and Business.

 I have published in the American Economic Review, Journal of Economic Theory and Games and Economic Behavior, among other journals.